…crashing through the forest came a mature female. All Helen saw was the enormous grey ears flapping like flags on a windy day…

 ‘If you successfully complete a one-year’s fieldwork programme your career prospects will be wonderful.
 Ethology is a new, and upcoming science.
 You are young.
 You have impeccable credentials right now.
 But fieldwork would mean most of the time abroad on location.
 What would your young man – Augustus, isn’t it – say?’

-Defensively, Helen mumbled that didn’t matter.
+Helen mumbled that didn’t matter.
 She couldn’t bring herself to admit publicly that her three-year relationship with Augustus Arnold had soured.
 It was still too raw.
-She swallowed hard although wanted to say words like ‘It’s all over’ and ‘He’s moved to London’ nothing came out of her mouth, nothing.
+She swallowed hard although she wanted to say words like ‘It’s all over’ and ‘He’s moved to London’ nothing came out of her mouth, nothing.
 The shame of her relationship’s failure was too much.
 Nor could she reveal the deep hurt he had caused when he told her on the phone from his city office that they were history.
 Now, he had a new love in his life, money.
 The bright city lights blinded him.
 Flush with money at his first job, he yelled buy and sell orders, in a blue and green striped jacket on the packed floor of the London stock market.
 He embraced the new buzz and met other hedonistic chaps, who swept him up a whirl of drink, and cheap thrills, no doubt.
 He had found other distractions.
 Their intimate and impecunious student days at Oxford were for him a thing of the past.

 It was difficult for Helen to admit that she had lost her long-term partner, that she could not hold the affection and love of a man who for only six weeks had lived away in London.
 ‘It’s not important,’ she murmured as if it were a throwaway remark and took another sip of the light brown sherry.
-She said nothing more but sensed Xavier understood her loss and desolation.
+She said nothing more, but sensed Xavier understood her loss and desolation.

 Helen pondered his question.
 Groomed to become an academic from an early age, in an ambitious, paternally-dominated, middle-class household, her progress had been smooth: ‘O’ Levels, ‘A’ levels with impeccable grades, a bachelor’s degree, ironically termed MA at Oxford, one of the best universities in the world, and finally her doctorate.
-But there was a hitch in her problematic Gordian knot.
+There was, however, a hitch in her problematic Gordian knot.
 Her father, after years of smoking his briar pipe, a constant companion which he continued to suck after any smouldering tobacco had long since burnt away, had been diagnosed with aggressive, stage-four, lung cancer.
 He had been given only a short while to live.
 The transformation from a healthy middle-aged man to a hairless, lightweight weakling in a few months had been startling.
 Now her lifelong guiding light was fading, like a guttering candle almost out.

 As if to distance herself from the realities of rejection and potential loss, she gazed at Xavier’s desk where the apricot evening sunshine made an ever-changing criss-cross pattern.
 Memories of her house and the evening sunlight slanting across the lawn and into her bedroom flashed across her mind.

-‘…have you ever thought…’ and with his usual easy manner, making his points clearly as if he were giving a tutorial on the structure of viruses, Xavier elaborated his simple suggestion, ‘…of the bonobo, a little known great ape, that offers an opportunity for study.
+‘Well…’ said Xavier.
+Helen almost jumped. ‘…have you ever thought…’ and with his usual easy manner, making his points clearly as if he were giving a tutorial on the structure of viruses, Xavier elaborated his simple suggestion, ‘…of the bonobo, a little known great ape, that offers an opportunity for study.
 Documenting the behaviour patterns of one of man’s closest relatives would be of obvious importance to the academic world.’

 He raised his glass as if in salutation and finished with the final words, ‘It would be seriously career enhancing.’

-He continued, ‘The bonobo was only discovered in 1927 by Ernst Schwarz and officially classified by Harold Coolidge in the early thirties, who assigned its Linnean name Pan paniscus.‘ He rose and walked to the bookcase opened a glass-panelled door and slid his finger along the spines of the multi-coloured hardback books.
+He continued, ‘The bonobo was discovered in 1927 by Ernst Schwarz and officially classified by Harold Coolidge in the early thirties, who assigned its Linnean name Pan paniscus.‘ He rose and walked to the bookcase opened a glass-panelled door and slid his finger along the spines of the multi-coloured hardback books.
 His finger stopped and he a pulled a tome from its resting place.

 ‘It has been little studied since White and Halliday wrote their authoritative book on the bonobo, and that was ten years ago.’